-It's summer.
-It's hot as heck.
-But you still want to get a running session in…not hit the beach?
+It's officially summer, and the start of a pandemic.
+You've been working and home schooling, and you can't live without the relief of that run.
+But...it's hot as heck, so maybe you're heading to the beach for a break from the city.
+So, why not get a running session in…on the beach?
 It's a lot cooler by the water.
 Plus, it's much prettier than your pathway by the bayous.
 So, the beach sounds like a great plan, right?
 Well, it is, but if you’re planning on getting those runs in on the beach, there’s a few things you need to know.

 Even Great Runners Need to Build up to Beach Runs